Leonardo-Boss/suckless-site/suckless.org/index.md

 2010-03-07
 ----------
-We are going to apply as a mentoring organisation for GSoC 2010.
+We applied as a mentoring organisation for GSoC 2010.
 See our [project ideas for GSoC 2010](/project_ideas) page for further details.

 2010-02-13
 ----------